chocolatey/docs/input/en-us/licensed-extension/intune/convert.md

 choco convert firefox.86.0.nupkg --to-format=intune --ignore-dependencies
 ~~~

+> :warning: **WARNING**
+>
-By specifying the path to a pre-release package, pre-release support will be enabled for the package and its dependencies.
+> By specifying the path to a pre-release package, pre-release support will be enabled for the package and its dependencies.
 However, while the package you are converting can be a pre-release, you cannot have a dependency on a pre-release package if the Chocolatey package you are converting is a stable release.
+This is the same behaviour as the [`push`](xref:intune-push) command.

 > :memo: **NOTE**
 >